Rich-Nardone/CS490-Food-Website/README.md

 	Once approved enter the portal and navigate to projects and apps.
 	Create a new app.
 	Click the key symbol to reveal keys and tokens.
+	*** These keys are private do not show them to others ***
 Heroku:
 	Sign up for heroku at heroku.com
+Spoonacular:
+	Sign up for Spoonacular api at https://spoonacular.com/food-api/console#Dashboard Navigate to My Console then click Profile
+	Click the pink button Show/Hide API key to reveal your key
+	*** These keys are private do not show them to others ***

 Clone this repository:
 	Use this command to clone repository: git clone http://www.github.com/NJIT-CS490/project1-rmn9